timothygebhard/doi2bibtex/README.md

 </p>

 Most features of **doi2bibtex** are availabe in other tools.
 For example, you can chain together [doi2bib](https://www.doi2bib.org) with [bibtool](https://github.com/ge-ne/bibtool) or [bibtex-tidy](https://github.com/FlamingTempura/bibtex-tidy) and recover most of the functionality in this package (and some of these tools are actually used under the hood).
 If you use a reference manager like [zotero](https://www.zotero.org/) or [Mendeley](https://www.mendeley.com/), you can also resolve papers based on an identifier and later export entries to a `.bib` file.

 The motivation for **doi2bibtex** was rather personal and came from two facts: 1.
-I have a rather strong opinion on how I want my bibliography entries to look like, and 2.
-I work on the intersection of astrophysics and machine learning, meaning that I often need the [NASA/ADS](https://adsabs.harvard.edu) bibcodes for the `adsurl` field, but I can’t solely on ADS to retrieve BibTeX entries because I also frequently cite papers that are not indexed by ADS.
+I have a rather strong opinion on how I want my `.bib` files to look like, and 2.
+I work on the intersection of astrophysics and machine learning, meaning that I often need the [NASA/ADS](https://adsabs.harvard.edu) bibcodes for the `adsurl` field, but I can’t solely rely on ADS to retrieve BibTeX entries because I also frequently cite papers that are not indexed by ADS.
 At some point, I got tired of the ever-growing mess of shell scripts and bash commands that I used to achieve this, and decided to re-write as a single package that would be easier to maintain and extend.